Camp Deerhorn Covid-19 Guidebook

 Camp Deerhorn will do everything possible to ensure every camper the most normal camp experience we can safely provide.
 Overall, Deerhorn won’t look much different.
 However, you will notice small changes we will be implementing with our Swiss cheese approach to make camp as safe as possible.
 These changes listed below are always subject to change.

-Covid-19 rapid testing will be implemented during the campers stay at Camp Deerhorn.
+Regular Covid-19 testing will be implemented during the campers’ stay at Camp Deerhorn.
 These tests will be used to ensure that Covid-19 has not entered the camp and to screen individuals that begin to show signs of illness.
 With these tests, we will be able to identify and isolate anyone who is infected and/or was exposed to Covid-19.
-The tests given during camp will be billed directly to the guardians of the camper being tested.
-Camp Deerhorn’s rapid testing plan, including number of tests given per individual and timing of the testing, is subject to change and will be updated closer to camp.
+Testing is done at camp through the Elterman Center and cost will be billed to insurance.
+We also have rapid testing capabilities to be able to get results within 15 minutes of those who are showing symptoms.

 Mask Wearing Policy

 Camp Deerhorn will be implementing a mask policy as one of our tactics of protection within our Swiss cheese approach.
 Everyone on Camp Deerhorn property must be wearing a facial covering whenever inside a building.
-The buildings include, but are not limited to, the lodge, the hall, the office, the bathhouses and forts, the store, and the craft shop.
+The buildings include, but are not limited to, the hall, the office, the store, and the craft shop.
+The lodge will only be used for eating, so masks do not need to be worn.
+Campers will eat with their koogee at an assigned table.
 Individuals will not be required to wear a mask when eating and drinking, or when in your koogee.
-Mask rules may vary depending on the building.
-Masks must also be worn around individuals at camp outside your koogee and activity group if 6 feet or more distance cannot be maintained.
-This may change due to number of individuals at camp and/or the timeframe of a given session.
 If an individual does contract Covid-19, Camp Deerhorn will be implementing a stricter mask wearing policy until contact tracing is completed.
 Campers will be required to bring their own masks labeled with their names.
-Type and number of masks will be communicated later.
+They must be 2 layer masks, and can be disposable or cloth.
+Bring enough for the entire session.

 Cleaning, Handwashing, and Sanitization Procedures

 Camp Deerhorn will be making changes to our normal cleaning and sanitation schedule.
 Bathrooms (including forts, bathhouses, and the privy) will be cleaned and sanitized at least twice daily.
 The date and times of cleaning will be clearly posted inside the bathroom facilities.
-There will be a maximum number of people allowed inside each of the bathrooms.
 The kitchen will have a modified cleaning/sanitizing schedule to ensure effective cleaning practices within the kitchen and dining spaces.
-Activity areas and equipment will be sanitized between groups.
 Koogees will be sanitized before each session with an isometric static sprayer and frequently touched surfaces inside the koogee will be wiped down with disinfectant.
 Koogee inspection will be very important this year.

 Meals at camp will look slightly different this year.
 We have luckily obtained 15 new tables thanks to some generous Deerhorn families.
 These 15 tables can be separated into half tables.
 We plan on spreading these 30 half tables throughout the old and new dining rooms as well as placing some in the main part of the lodge.
-Also, there will be a tent or porch with tables for dining located outside close to the lodge.
+Also, there is a new screened porch, Che’s Lounge, with tables for dining as well.
 During camper-only sessions, campers will be assigned a table with their koogee or their activity group.
-During Father Son sessions, each koogee will be assigned a place to sit in the lodge or tent/porch during meal times.
+During Father Son sessions, each koogee will be assigned a place to sit in the lodge or porch during meal times.
 This will help us if we need to contact trace.
-All individuals attending meals will be subject to temperature checks outside the entrances of the lodge.
-Temperature checks are subject to change.

 Improved indoor ventilation is proven to help reduce the spread of Covid-19.
 To help with this, the lodge windows will be open to allow air flow and increase ventilation inside.
 The lodge fans will also be running during meal times.
 Announcements will be held outdoors to shorten mealtimes.
-When funds allow, new fans will be added to the dining rooms and a screened-in porch will be added to the lodge for open-air, mosquito-free, dining.
+When funds allow, new fans will be added to the dining room.
 The addition of a tent with portable tables and chairs will also provide us with some outdoor dining options.

 Water fountains will still be available around camp, but will only be used for filling water bottles.
-The fountains will be sanitized each day.
 Campers and fathers are asked to bring their own water bottle with their name visible on it.

 Inside the Koogees